Advocacy

 IFDA collaborates closely with like-minded representative bodies to ensure key issues affecting the national food supply chain are understood and advocated on with major influencers and decision makers.
 It works across industry as a facilitator to ensure Australia has one, united voice on food related issues.

 We have developed relationships with the CEOs of all the major food peak bodies including transport and logistics.
 We meet regularly with the Small Business Ombudsman, the Council of Small Business of Australia (COSBOA) and became a partner.
-We worked closely with the AFGC, MGA, Restaurant and Caterers Association, National Retailers Association, Metcash, IGA, FSAA, AACS, ACAPMA and National Farmers Federation.
-We actively engaged with Australian Bankers Association, CEO Anna Bligh.
+We worked closely with the NFF, AMIC, Foodbank, AFGC, MGA, AACS, RWTA and ACAPMA.